sjstretton/screwed/08-Inequality.md

 # 7.10 National insurance explainer

 Originally, National Insurance (NI) did resemble an insurance program.
 It began in 1911, whereby employees would pay a portion of their wages into the scheme, and could claim from it if they fell ill or became unemployed.
 In this sense, it was very much a contribution-based system, whereby 'those who paid in, could take out'.
 Now, workers pay National Insurance to build up an entitlement to claim several social benefits.
-One's entitlement to benefits, depends on the'Class' of National Insurance one pays.
+One's entitlement to benefits depends on the 'Class' of National Insurance one pays.

 ## NI Classes and Contributions: